tim-minter/wordpress-on-ibm-cloud/on-virtual-private-cloud-infrastructure.md

 helm install kvaps/nfs-server-provisioner -f values.yaml --generate-name

 ```
 19. Install WordPress using Bitnami's Helm chart with additional parameters to integrate with Ingress and cert-manager.
 Replace the YOURDOMAIN placeholder with your domain name.
 There are critical differences between this command and the command in the Bitnami docs.
-The differences set the persistent storage class (for Wordpress files) to use the NFS server created above, set the Wordpress database to use the ibmc-block-gold storage class and enable caching properly which is absolutely critical to the overall performance of Wordpress.
+The differences set the persistent storage class (for Wordpress files) to use the NFS server created above, set the Wordpress database to use the (1)ibmc-vpc-block-retain-general-purpose storage class and enable caching properly which is absolutely critical to the overall performance of Wordpress.
+(1) Note that a number of different storage classes are available (see the Storage Classes section of the Kubernetes dashboard).
+Investigate the options and choose the correct one for your purposes.
+Higher IOPS are faster but cost more.
+Here we have chosen a general purpose class "ibmc-vpc-block-retain-general-purpose".

 ```
-helm install --set service.type=ClusterIP --set ingress.enabled=true --set ingress.certManager=true --set ingress.annotations."kubernetes\.io/ingress\.class"=nginx --set ingress.annotations."cert-manager\.io/cluster-issuer"=letsencrypt-prod --set ingress.hostname=YOURDOMAIN --set ingress.extraTls[0].hosts[0]=YOURDOMAIN --set ingress.extraTls[0].secretName=wordpress.local-tls --set persistence.accessMode=ReadWriteMany --set persistence.storageClass=nfs --set wordpressConfigureCache=true --set memcached.enabled=true --set allowOverrideNone=true --set htaccessPersistenceEnabled=true --set mariadb.primary.persistence.storageClass=ibmc-block-gold wordpress bitnami/wordpress
+helm install --set service.type=ClusterIP --set ingress.enabled=true --set ingress.certManager=true --set ingress.annotations."kubernetes\.io/ingress\.class"=nginx --set ingress.annotations."cert-manager\.io/cluster-issuer"=letsencrypt-prod --set ingress.hostname=YOURDOMAIN --set ingress.extraTls[0].hosts[0]=YOURDOMAIN --set ingress.extraTls[0].secretName=wordpress.local-tls --set persistence.accessMode=ReadWriteMany --set persistence.storageClass=nfs --set wordpressConfigureCache=true --set memcached.enabled=true --set allowOverrideNone=true --set htaccessPersistenceEnabled=true --set mariadb.primary.persistence.storageClass=ibmc-vpc-block-retain-general-purpose wordpress bitnami/wordpress
 ```

 Instructions on how to get the Wordpress admin password are provided when the above command completes.